 Six students are normally admitted to Queen’s each year.

-Biology is a single Honours degree course with the option of staying for a fourth year and graduating with an MBiol and is taught jointly by the Departments of Plant Sciences and Zoology.
+Biology is a single Honours degree course with the option of staying for a fourth year and graduating with an MBiol and is taught jointly by the newly-formed Department of Biology.
 Course details can be found on the Department’s website and the University’s Admissions page.

 Second year: specialist teaching is available for some topics, while for others you can choose from a wide range of tutors across the University.
-We also offer support for research skills training, especially statistics, and an opportunity to practise your poster presentation – an examined component of the degree.
+We also offer support at Queen’s for research skills training, especially statistics, and an opportunity to practise your poster presentation – an examined component of the degree.